-Geoff Biegler is a Principal in Fish’s Southern California office with an expansive litigation practice that spans all areas of intellectual property litigation and complex commercial litigation.
-Leveraging his background in biology and chemistry, Mr. Biegler has a particular focus on pharmaceutical and life sciences litigation.
-He has extensive experience litigating both Hatch-Waxman cases and competitor pharmaceutical and biotechnology cases for products including SOVALDI®, HARVONI®, and EPCLUSA® (Gilead), YESCARTA® (Kite), XELODA® (Genentech/Roche), AMRIX® (Cephalon), BRCA1/BRCA2 genetic testing (Myriad Genetics), and CRISPR-Cas9 technology.
+Geoff Biegler is a Principal in Fish’s Southern California office with an expansive litigation practice that spans all areas of intellectual property and complex commercial litigation, with a particular focus on pharmaceutical and life sciences litigation.
+He has extensive experience litigating both Hatch-Waxman cases and competitor pharmaceutical and biotechnology cases for products including ODEFSEY®, DESCOVY®, VEMLIDY®, SOVALDI®, HARVONI®, and EPCLUSA® (Gilead), YESCARTA® (Kite), XELODA® (Genentech/Roche), AMRIX® (Cephalon), BRCA1/BRCA2 genetic testing (Myriad Genetics), and CRISPR-Cas9 technology.

-Mr. Biegler has successfully managed and tried matters through all phases of litigation in a variety of forums, spanning from the District of Delaware to the Southern District of California, including the U.S. International Trade Commission.
-Mr. Biegler also has experience in Patent Office proceedings, both in the US and in Europe, including EPO Opposition Proceedings and US Patent Office Post Grant proceedings.
-He is also experienced in handling mediations and arbitrations for clients.
+Mr. Biegler has successfully managed and tried matters through all phases of litigation, mediation, and arbitration in a variety of forums, spanning from the District of Delaware to the Southern District of California, including the U.S. International Trade Commission.
 In addition to his experience in U.S. jurisdictions, Mr. Biegler also has significant experience managing and harmonizing patent disputes that include fronts on multiple, international jurisdictions.

-In the courtroom, Mr. Biegler has conducted witness examinations at trial and argued a variety of dispositive and non-dispositive motions, including Markman hearings and preliminary injunctions.
-Mr. Biegler has also handled pre-suit investigations, managed complex discovery, defended and taken numerous fact and expert depositions, drafted appellate briefs and assisted his clients in managing post-grant proceedings before the Patent Trial and Appeals Board.
+In the courtroom, Mr. Biegler has conducted numerous witness examinations at trial and argued a variety of dispositive and non-dispositive motions, including Markman hearings and preliminary injunctions.
+Mr. Biegler has also handled due diligence efforts, pre-suit investigations, managed complex discovery, and assisted his clients in managing post-grant proceedings before the Patent Trial and Appeals Board.

 Lecturer, Patent Resources Group Advanced Patent Law Course, “Hatch-Waxman and Biosimilars: A Hatch-Waxman and BPCIA (Biosimilars) Immersion Course,” April 18-20, 2018.